KurtSanders/Hubitat-Xbar/README.md

 ### Features:

-* Designed only for use with [Xbar](https://xbarapp.com/dl), Hubitat® and Apple MacOS
+* Designed only for use with [Xbar](https://xbarapp.com/dl), Hubitat Elevation® and Apple®  MacOS
 * Quickly view and control various Hubitat®:
    * Devices & Sensors
    * Hub Modes